ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 **Response:**
 `Our project is a **Real-Time Morse Code Battle System**, an interactive game-based embedded system where two teams of two players compete using Morse code communication.
-In each team, Player 1 is shown a secret word for a few seconds on the Arduino Serial Monitor, after which the word disappears.
-The player must quickly convert that word into Morse code using dots and dashes using a touch sensor, where a short touch represents a dot and a long touch represents a dash.
-The system then produces Morse code output separately through an LED and a buzzer, allowing Player 2 of each team to observe the light signals and listen to the sound signals carefully.
-Player 2 then decodes the Morse code, guesses the original word, writes it down, and submits the answer.
-The guessed words are entered into the Arduino Serial Monitor, where the system checks correctness and declares the team that guessed correctly as the winner of that round.

 This project creates a fun, competitive, and educational experience by combining teamwork, quick thinking, signal-based communication, and real-time decision-making.